 Terrorism in Indonesia

-The Indonesian government has taken steps to fight terrorism, but attacks are unpredictable and places frequented by tourists and expats are most at risk of being hit.
+The Indonesian government has taken steps to fight terrorism, but attacks do happen.
+They are unpredictable and places frequented by tourists and expats are at risk of being hit.
 These include foreign embassies, shopping malls, hotels, airports and popular tourist areas.
 It's essential to remain vigilant, particularly around holiday times.

 Natural disasters in Indonesia